calvincheewx/calvincheewx.github.io/index.md

 ### 3. Data Preparation

 **Perform data cleaning and transformation operations:**
-1. Perform data cleaning and transformation operations
-2. Clean unwanted data
+1. Clean unwanted data
-3. Create and derive new columns
+2. Create and derive new columns
-4. Remove anomalies and outliers in the data
+3. Remove anomalies and outliers in the data
-5. Remove inconsistencies
+4. Remove inconsistencies
-6. And others.
+5. And others.

 ### 4. Creating Interactive Dashboard and Visualization using Excel Dashboards